-The present study involved an opera singer named Karol, aged 33.
+The present study involved an opera singer named Karol1, aged 33.
 The man graduated with honors from a major music academy in the solo singing class and in theater studies as his second field of study.
 Currently, he lives in a large city in Poland and actively performs opera tenor roles on Polish and foreign stages.
 He was diagnosed with stuttering in his early childhood.
 It was suspected that his speech fluency disorder was the result of the participant's forced switching to writing with the right hand.
+The participant knows from his mother's account that in his early childhood, when he began to speak, his speech was smooth and free of stuttering.
+A few years ago, Karol was admitted to Mensa International due to his above-average IQ.

-The real name of the participant has been changed to Karol, inspired by the title character of the opera "Don Carlos" by G. Verdi.
+1 The real name of the participant has been changed to Karol, inspired by the title character of the opera "Don Carlos" by G. Verdi.